ctoruno/Personal-Website/content/about/main/index.md

   Assisted the economics department at Central American University (UCA) in Nicaragua by providing lectures and tutorials for undergraduate courses in Regulation and Antitrust Economics and Social Quantitative Techniques.
   </p>

-  #### Economic Analyst at National Institute for the Promotion of Economic Competition (Sep.
-2015 – Dec.
-2018)
+  #### Economic Analyst at National Institute for the Promotion of Economic Competition (Apr.
+2014 – June.
+2016)

   <p style='font-size:16px;'>
   Supported senior officers in the national antitrust authority’s economics department on cases of unfair competition, mergers, and acquisitions.
 Responsibilities